by Ashley Inguanta Read author interview December 22, 2010

 About the Author:

 Ashley Inguanta is a Florida-based writer and photographer whose work has appeared in Redivider, PANK, and The Doctor T.J.
 Eckleburg Review.
 She is also the Art Director of SmokeLong Quarterly.
 In 2010, Ashley’s story “The Heart of America” earned an Honorable Mention in Glimmer Train for their Very Short Fiction Award.
-Last year, The Ampersand Review nominated her poem “San Andreas Fault” for the Pushcart Prize.
-Ashley is also the author of three collections of poetry: The Way Home (Dancing Girl Press), For the Woman Alone (Ampersand Books), and Bomb (forthcoming with Ampersand Books).
-Keep up to date with her travels, readings, and publications here: www.ashleyinguanta.com
+She is a former art director of SmokeLong Quarterly and author of three poetry collections: The Way Home (Dancing Girl Press, 2013), For the Woman Alone (Ampersand Books, 2014), and Bomb (Ampersand Books, 2016).
+In 2019 Ampersand Books will publish her newest collection, The Flower, about how death shapes us.

 About the Artist: